armijnhemel/cleanup-for-discogs/README.md

 * rights society
 * mastering SID code
 * mould SID code
+* ISRC
+* ASIN

 It checks the 'notes' field for:

 * depósito legal
 * direct links to releases in discogs using url formatting which can possibly be replaced with release formatting

+It checks the 'released' field for:

+* invalid month (00)
+* invalid year

+Also included are some checks to cross-correlate the release year with the year embedded in a depósito legal value (Spanish releases only).

 Usage: